rickygraz/Financialist/README.md

-# Financialist
-# An introductory guide to Finance
+# Financialist: An introductory guide to Finance

 This guide is built to help those of you reading to help in many scenarios (here are a few of the top).
 1. You are looking to get into Personal Finance and setting your goals straight.